SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 The most convenient way to configure settings for the provider is to put them in a file and then use one of the other file based configuration providers to read them in.

 Below is an example of some provider settings put in a JSON file.
-Only two settings are really necessary; the setting `spring:application:name` configures the "application name" to `foo`, and `spring:cloud:config:uri` configures the address of the Config Server.
+Only two settings are really necessary; the setting `spring:application:name` configures the "application name" to `foo`, and `spring:cloud:config:uri` configures the address of the config server.

 ```